 Quibi, which launched in early April, is a unique platform that delivers short-form videos designed for viewing on mobile devices.
 The original content is much like that from Netflix or HBO, but it’s in the form of “quick bites” or 10-minute long episodes made for the mobile medium.

-Founders Jeffery Katzenberg and Meg Whitman, insiders in both Hollywood and technology, were able to raise $1.75 billion and generate lots of press before the launch.
+Founders Jeffery Katzenberg and Meg Whitman, insiders in both Hollywood and technology, we’re able to raise $1.75 billion and generate lots of press before the launch.
 Major studios and tech companies were equally as excited about the new platform, and with its resources, Quibi was able to produce some star-studded original content with people like Sophie Turner of Game of Thrones.

 Free Trial Woes

 As with most start-up offers, it seems people were much more excited about the free product than the actual long-term subscription.
 Quibi costs $4.99 per month with ads and $7.99 per month for the ad-free version.
-As is standard marketing practice to drawn in users, Quibi offered a 90-day free trial leading to a huge boom in customers within the first week of launch.
+As is standard marketing practice to draw in users, Quibi offered a 90-day free trial leading to a huge boom in customers within the first week of launch.

 Between April 6th, its launch day, and April 14th, the app had gained 1.7 million downloads.
 However, by the next week, it had fallen out of the top 50 most downloaded apps.
 And by early May, it was down to 125th most downloaded.
 While the company says there were around 3.5 million total downloads, the result has been just around 1.3 million active users.
 For a high-budget streaming platform that is not a great story.